Want to Get the Most out of Your Investment Portfolio? Diversify it

 Most of us would not be able to buy commercial property outright (although many can afford to buy to let residential property).
-Fortunately there are plenty of opportunities to invest in commercial property funds and/or investment companies who make this asset class available to retail investors.
+Fortunately, there are plenty of opportunities to invest in commercial property funds and/or investment companies who make this asset class available to retail investors.

 Property tends to have less risk on average than equities but a higher expected return than bonds (ie somewhere between the two).

-Commodities are goods which are traded mainly so they can be used, and so they are hard to invest in directly although nowadays investors can buy into a number of specialist funds to do so.
+Commodities are goods that are traded mainly so they can be used, and so they are hard to invest in directly although nowadays investors can buy into a number of specialist funds to do so.

-Commodities are split into "softs" - which are things that have a short shelf life like wheat or pork bellies - and "hards" - which are things that last such as iron, silver or gold.
+Commodities are split into "softs"—which are things that have a short shelf life like wheat or pork bellies—and "hards"—which are things that last such as iron, silver or gold.

 This can include anything from hedge funds to fine art or even fine wine.
 This kind of investment has often been difficult for retail investors like you and I to get into, but increasingly funds are available to buy which will give you a share in these investments.

-Spreading your investments across asset classes does not guarantee you will achieve your investment goals - nothing in investing is guaranteed - but it does give your more tools to manage your portfolio and make it work for you.
+Spreading your investments across asset classes does not guarantee you will achieve your investment goals—nothing in investing is guaranteed—but it does give your more tools to manage your portfolio and make it work for you.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.